 '''

 -a file True if file exists.

 -b file True if file exists and is a block special file.

 -c file True if file exists and is a character special file.

 -d file True if file exists and is a directory.

+True if file exists.

 -e file

-True if file exists.

--f file
+-\mathbf{f} file

 True if file exists and is a regular file.

+-\mathbf{g} file

 True if file exists and is set-group-id.

--g file
+True if file exists and is a symbolic link.

 -h file

-True if file exists and is a symbolic link.
+-k file

 True if file exists and its "sticky" bit is set.

--k file
+-p file

--p file True if file exists and is a named pipe (FIFO).
+True if file exists and is a named pipe (FIFO).

--r file

-True if file exists and is readable.
+-r file True if file exists and is readable.

 -s file

 True if file exists and has a size greater than zero.

 -t fd

 True if file descriptor fd is open and refers to a terminal.

 -u file True if file exists and its set-user-id bit is set.

 -w file True if file exists and is writable.

 -x file True if file exists and is executable.

 -G file True if file exists and is owned by the effective group id.

 -L file True if file exists and is a symbolic link.

 -N file True if file exists and has been modified since it was last read.

 -O file True if file exists and is owned by the effective user id.

 -S file True if file exists and is a socket.

 file1 -ef file2

 True if file1 and file2 refer to the same device and inode numbers.

 file1 -nt file2

 True if file1 is newer (according to modification date) than file2, or if file1 exists and file2 does not.

+file1 -ot file2

+True if file1 is older than file2, or if file2 exists and file1 does not.

 '''

-optname True if the shell option optname is enabled.
-See the list of options under the description of the -o option to the set builtin below.
+True if the shell option optname is enabled.
+See the list of options under the description of the $-\mathbf{o}$ option to the set builtin below.